SegataLab/cFMD/README.md

   - Other_categories: # of MAGs in the bin retrieved from samples of various origin ( soil, environmental, etc...)
   - NA: # of MAGs in the bin for which metadata about the original samples are not available

-## Publications
+## Publication

-The scientific publication with the main results about cFMD is currently under review.

-Currently cFMD release DOI:10.5281/zenodo.10567319
+Carlino et al., "Analysis of 2,500 food metagenomes reveals unexplored microbial diversity and links with the human microbiome", under review.